arnoldle/phplist-plugin-submitByMailPlugin/README.md

 June 15: complete local testing.

-June 30: publicize the first release.
+June 30: release the first alpha version, 1.0a1

 After June 30: deal with issues reported by early adopters.